 It's true that sewing machines with every option available may help you piece and quilt with ease, but an expensive sewing machine is not a must.
-Many quilters sew patchwork on their vintage Featherweight sewing machines, and I know a few who love to sew on a treadle machine.
+Many quilters sew patchwork on vintage Featherweight sewing machines, while others love to sew on a treadle machine.

 If you plan to machine quilt, do buy a machine that either comes with a walking foot or can be fitted with a generic version made by an accessories manufacturer.
 Go for a more expensive machine later if you find that you love to make quilts (and your budget is okay with the purchase).